 True to his word, Fitzgerald assembled 7 National “Anarchists” and attempted to “storm the show.”
 Apparently, they didn’t get much farther than the stairwell, where they were promptly ejected, and then heckled as they lingered on the sidewalk.
 Defeated, the group posted an “Anti-Antifa” sticker outside the venue, and wandered around East Williamsburg, curiously stopping for a few photos near a camel in a nearby playground before dispersing.

 Before they were ejected from the show, NATA kept a relatively low profile.
 Now their secret is out.
 They aren’t anarchists or freedom fighters, they are right-wingers trying to worm their way into radical circles.
 Our reservations about the affiliations and attitudes of one of the bands aside, we are happy that punks and radicals in New York, as fractured as they are, can at least agree that NATA’s Third Positionist, racial separatist, and anti-Semitic rhetoric should be given no tolerance and no forum.

 Also in attendance:

-UPDATE: We have removed the name and image of one of the people above as he has promised not to attend future NATA events.
+UPDATE: We have removed the name and image of two of the people above as they have promised not to attend future NATA events.